The first shows are online - with topics like climate change, food,social

 Future Now Show

-The future often starts with changing yourself.
-Our event in December
+The future often starts with changing your own personality.
+Our event

-in which we pose urgent questions on the theme and develop knowledge.
+think tank in which we pose urgent questions on the theme and develop

 Rare Earth dependence on China - Future Perspectives